Armin Meiwes: Arrest

 On 9 July 2002, a 23-year-old Austrian university student from Innsbruck, browsing online using a search engine with the key words "Horror and Nervous Thrills", found one of Meiwes' new advertisements and wrote an e-mail to Meiwes, asking if he had actually killed anyone.
 When Meiwes answered in the affirmative, the student responded with disgust and disapproval and on 27 October of the same year, the student reported Meiwes' e-mail address to the authorities on suspicions of homicide.
 Wiesbaden police took two months to identify "Franky" as Armin Meiwes.

 Meiwes was subjected to a house search on 10 December 2002 and agreed to enter police custody in Bad Hersfeld for questioning.
 Investigators found the "slaughter room" and the remains of Brandes, portioned into three bags, in the freezer, but could not identify it as human flesh on first glance.
 The bags were nevertheless confiscated and sent in for analysis to the Institute for Forensic Medicine in Giessen.
 Meanwhile, during a three-hour interrogation, Meiwes admitted to the exchange with the Austrian student and affirmed that he would, as written in his advert, kill someone with their express permission, but refused to answer questions pertaining to the suspicious meat found in his residence.
 Based on these responses, Meiwes was charged with representation of violence (Gewaltdarstellung), but released since there was not enough evidence to keep him in remand.
 The same day, Meiwes called his lawyer, Harald Ermel, and confessed to the murder.
 Meiwes was advised to contact police, to whom he repeated his confession and agreed to turn himself in at his lawyer's office in Rotenburg.

 On 11 December, police recovered body parts in the yard and personal belongings of Brandes.
 Only the head, hands, feet, and a few of the bones were found.
 Meiwes had pointed out the burial locations and handed in a wristwatch owned by Brandes he wore at the time of his arrest.
 In total, 1,742 diskettes, 228 video cassettes, 221 hard drives, 16 PCs, 95 CD-ROMs and 23 magnetic-tapes were confiscated from Meiwes' home.
 Of these, only 21 of the cassettes were deemed case-related.
-The same evening, two Hesse State Police officers reviewed the tape, but did not watch it completely, reasoning that they "satisfied the evidentiary requirements" by transcripting the mutilation and act of killing alone, with no need to watch and document the dismemberment.
+The same evening, two Hesse State Police officers reviewed the tape, but did not watch it completely, reasoning that they "satisfied the evidentiary requirements" by transcribing the mutilation and act of killing alone, with no need to watch and document the dismemberment.
 On 13 December, police conducted a second search of Meiwes' property with sniffer dogs to ensure that no other body parts were buried.
 On 19 December, the case was passed to Hesse LKA and a special investigative commission was formed.

 Brandes' funeral was held the following year at a secret location outside of Berlin to avoid coverage by the press and future defacement by vandals.
 It was only attended by Brandes' boyfriend, a few of their friends, and some police officials doubling as security.